AlirezaPourchali/velero/README.md

 * Another thing to mention is the way k8s `pvc` or `pv` backups work in velero

 1 .
 If your k8s cluster support `csi` you can get `volumesnapshots` which by its name you can guess what it is.
+    * One Important to consider is that the content of the snapshots (the actual data) is not backed up in minio or s3 storage providers

 2 .
 If you dont have that , you will have to use `file system backup`. this way uses open-source backup tools `restic` and `kopia`.
     this wont work with `hostPath` volumes.

+3. or enable `csi` like [here](https://github.com/AlirezaPourchali/velero/edit/main/README.md#csi)

 *Important* : file system backup doesnt work in `minikube` for some [reason](https://github.com/vmware-tanzu/velero/issues/5018#issuecomment-1158966805) . in minikube you can only backup other object